 i-see global is

-Brazilintel is a hub for exploring Brazil’s unique role on a rebalancing world.
-We create research, thinking and projects digging into the composition of the economy; the the new middle classes; the rise of creative, collaborative and social economies; the challenges of the shift to quality and wellbeing and the path towards a better stewardship of the natural environment.
+i-see Brazil is a hub for exploring Brazil’s unique role in a rebalancing world.
+We create research, thinking and projects digging into the composition of the economy; understanding the new middle classes; the rise of creative, collaborative and social economies; the challenges of the shift to quality and wellbeing and the path towards a better stewardship of the natural environment.

-WikiHouse /RIO is a TED prize-winning project to set up an open-source lab in the Complexo de Alemão group of favelas in Rio de Janeiro.
-Teaming up with the designers of the wonderful WikiHouse and Rio based social impact agency Dharma, our aim is to tap into a creative maker culture that exists in the favela and provide the community with the tools and capabilities baked into the WikiHouse ethos to take their skills to the next level.
+WikiHouse /RIO is a TED prize-winning project to set up an open-source CNC lab in Rio de Janeiro.
+Teaming up with the designers of the wonderful WikiHouse and Rio based social impact agency Dharma, our aim is to tap into a creative maker culture that exists in the favela and provide the community with the tools and capabilities baked into the WikiHouse ethos to take their skills to the next level

 How to fix the world is a project developed with Umair Haque to explore a radical redesign of global institutions.
 From rebooted version of GDP to a better version of multi-party democracy, the project digs into the zombification of the instituional landscape, its inability to meet the challenges of the 21st century and charts what a Bretton Woods 3.0 might come to look like.
 Find out more:

 “Few things are more likely to invoke the suspicion of very serious people in advanced economies than loose talk about measuring national happiness.You can imagine the eyebrows rising further when an institution in an emerging economy like Brazil…” Read the post on the FT’s Beyond Brics